 Whilst the Company does not have a formal nomination committee, it does formally consider board succession issues and whether the board has the appropriate balance of skills, knowledge, experience, independence and diversity.
 This evaluation is undertaken collectively by the Board, as part of the annual review of its own performance.

-Whilst the remaining directors, Mr M R Billing (Chairman), Mr A Middleton and Mr P Johnson are not independent, the Board believes that all the individuals on the Board make quality and independent judgements in the best interests of the Company on all issues.
+Whilst the remaining directors, Mr M R Billing (Chairman) and Mr A Middleton are not independent, the Board believes that all the individuals on the Board make quality and independent judgements in the best interests of the Company on all issues.
 Any director having a conflict of interest in relation to a particular item of business must absent himself from the Board meeting before commencement of discussion on the topic.

 ASX Corporate Governance Council recommendation 2.4, suggests that a majority of the Board should be independent Directors.
 The Company does not comply with recommendation 2.4.
 The Board believe that the current Board, which includes four non-executive directors, is sufficient to ensure due process and impartial, unbiased decision making.
 The Board are of the opinion that the fact that two of the non-executive directors are not considered independent, per the ASX Governance Principles, does not detract from the impartiality of the Board, as their non-independent status is solely due to being a substantial shareholder or associated with a substantial shareholder, and the related shareholdings are not of sufficient size to compromise their impartial and independent decision making.